ofisheljames108-ship-it/JF-Audio/Version-3_Concept/README.md

 - Digital audio control and/or signal processing
 - System-level testing and validation

+## Testing and Validation Strategy

+Version 3 will adopt a more structured testing methodology based on lessons learned during the development and documentation of Version 2.

+Version 2 demonstrated the importance of recording not only whether a system functioned, but also the hardware configuration, test procedure, measured results, and criteria used to evaluate performance.

+For Version 3, major validation tests will therefore be documented using a standard test record containing:

+- Date
+- Hardware revision
+- Hardware configuration
+- Test objective
+- Instruments used
+- Test procedure
+- Expected result
+- Measured result
+- Pass/fail criterion
+- Conclusion

+This structure will be used throughout electrical bring-up, subsystem integration, enclosure validation, and final system testing.

+Where appropriate, quantitative measurements such as voltage, current, temperature, battery runtime, audio performance, and other relevant system parameters will be recorded rather than relying solely on functional observations.

+The goal is to make Version 3 testing more reproducible, traceable, and useful for evaluating design revisions.

 ## Planned Validation

 Version 3 will undergo structured electrical, mechanical, and functional